foost/addOptics/README.md

 calculate OPTICS clusters, extract DBSCAN or Xi cluster IDs respectively, add the cluster ID to the data frame, and return it.

-Further parameters are the two column numbers that contain the coordinates and clustering parameters (see dbscan R package for details).
+Further parameters are the two column numbers that contain the coordinates, and clustering parameters (see dbscan R package for details).

 Example: